REGulatory director

 B.S. in Psychology, ChengKung University, Taiwan

-Mandy has 2-year experience facilitating construction management, utility coordination, and permit expediting in the D.C.
+Mandy has 4-years of experience facilitating construction management, utility coordination, and permit expediting in the D.C.
 Metro Area.
 Over the course of her tenure with InterAgency, Mandy has worked on a variety of building project types, ranging from commercial retail to office space and multifamily residential.
 Mandy has experience navigating regulatory compliance protocols in numerous jurisdictions such as in DC, Montgomery, Arlington, and Fairfax County.
 She currently manages InterAgency’s commercial projects for tenant layouts and interior alterations.

 EDUCATION